Xiaohui319/Audio_Adversarial_Examples_API/README.md

 # Audio Adversarial Examples
+This code is copied from https://github.com/carlini/audio_adversarial_examples, for teaching purposes only.
+Copyright belongs to the original creator.
+If there is any infringement, please contact to delete it.

 This is the code corresponding to the paper
 "Audio Adversarial Examples: Targeted Attacks on Speech-to-Text" Nicholas Carlini and David Wagner